-One Sunday, when I was in Beehives, all the girls were brought together to watch a film called “Morality For Youth” (1982).
-The video used a group of teens on a river rafting trip as a metaphor for our lives being full of dangers that we had to protect ourselves from.
-Specifically, the movie warned us of dangers of a sexual nature.
-Quotes from the prophet, Spencer W. Kimball warned us against necking and petting, and masturbation.
+One Sunday when I was about 15 years old, all the girls were brought together to watch a film called “Morality For Youth” (1982).
+The video used a group of teens on a river rafting trip as a metaphor for our lives being full of sexual dangers that we had to protect ourselves from.
+There were several quotes from the prophet, Spencer W. Kimball, who warned us against “necking, petting and masturbation”.
+I wasn’t entirely sure what those things were, but the movie told us they led to “the more serious sins of exhibitionism and the gross sin of homosexuality.”

-Afterwards, I would struggle to be good, but would inevitably slip up.
-I never admitted to doing it again, even though I was asked at nearly every interview.
-The humiliation was just too terrible.
-Of course, knowing I was lying to the bishop made it even worse.
-I was a terrible person.
-God may never forgive me.
-I tried to talk to God about it directly, but I never felt like I was really doing the right thing.
-The only real way to be forgiven was to go confess.
+Of course, knowing I was lying to the bishop made me feel even worse.
+I tried to pray for forgiveness, but I knew it wasn’t enough.
+The only real way to be forgiven was to confess.
 Sometimes, I would try to work up the courage to tell the truth, but I would always chicken out at the end, lie quietly to the Bishop and continue feeling miserable and worthless.

 When I started dating boys, there were more pointed questions about sexual behavior.
 The bishop and my teachers had convinced me that anything more than hand-holding and a kiss on the cheek required repentance.
 The guilt and misery that followed normal good-night kisses on the porch after a date were so excruciating that I generally couldn’t bring myself to date anyone more than a few months.
 For a while, I was with someone who forced me to do things that I knew were wrong.
 But rather than tell my parents or church leaders and ask for help, I remembered the humiliation of that first confession and suffered in silence.